meshula/meshula.github.com/posts/blackmirror-rubric.md

 - Society

-  Affects the society in which an individual or tribe in embedded
+  Affects the society in which an individual or tribe is embedded

 - Universal